 “My brethren, count it all joy when you fall into various trials…”

-The fundamental orientation of a believer in trial should be joy.
+The fundamental orientation of a believer in a trial should be joy.

-Trial in itself is no joy; but knowing that God’s sovereign hand put it into my life is a joy.
+The trial in itself is no joy, but knowing that God’s sovereign hand put it into my life is a joy.

 “So they departed from the presence of the council, rejoicing that they were counted worthy to suffer shame for His name” (Acts 5:41).